taed2-2425q1-gced-upc/TAED2_YOLOs/README.md

 python3 run_kaggle_model.py
 ```

+> [!WARNING]
-> **Note**: During this process, Kaggle will ask for human authorization on the platform for DagsHub.
+> During this process, Kaggle will ask for human authorization on the platform for DagsHub.
 This is necessary to complete the model run.
 Make sure you keep an eye on Kaggle notifications to grant the necessary permissions.

 This last notebook will end up as soon as the training is remotely started at kaggle.
 However, the training will continue.
 In real time tracking can be done from the DagsHub experiments section.